 Aeon Mall Shopping Center Tan Phu

 Aeon Mall Shopping Center Tan Phu is a shopping destination in Saigon that is loved by many tourists with its spacious space and sale of all kinds of items.
-This commercial center was built in early 2011, has an address in Tan Phu District.
+This commercial centre was built in early 2011 and has an address in Tan Phu District.
 Aeon Mall Shopping Center Tan Phu is impressive with shopping architecture like in Japan, along with professional and enthusiastic staff that will bring memorable experiences for your trip.

 Shopping at Aeon Mall Shopping Center Tan Phu, visitors will be able to choose from a wide range of items, categories and extremely convenient services.
-With cosmetic stalls from famous brands, fashion stalls, food courts, amusement parks… Especially, at this mall you will be able to take beautiful pictures with the cherry blossom garden.
+With cosmetic stalls from famous brands, fashion stalls, food courts, and amusement parks… Especially, at this mall you can take beautiful pictures of the cherry blossom garden.
 It’s like being in Japan.